 Once you’ve got that down pat, you’re ready to promote.
 There are a few ways you can do this.
 Firstly, you’ll need to promote it on iTunes and Google Play Store.
 Any professional podcast needs its own website.
 The website is the face the podcast presents to the world.
 It can include your podcast episodes, a blog, more information about you, your business, products and services, a comments feature for your listeners, and much more.
-Other great ways to promote your podcast are via social media and content discovery platforms.
+Other great ways to promote your podcast are via social media and podcasts discovery platforms.

 Podcasting is no overnight task.
 If you’re not very technically savvy, the audio recording and hosting aspects may seem the most daunting.
 But in fact, if you follow a few clear steps, you’ll get the hang of these in no time.